Sore Feet Are No Vacation!

-Today we’d like to discuss why traveling can be hard on your feet and offer a few precautions you should take to prevent podiatric problems while you are travelling.
-Of course, should you develop issues with your feet or ankles, please contact TC Foot and Ankle Clinic at our office in Golden Valley or Woodbury, MN to schedule an appointment!
+Today we’d like to discuss why traveling can be hard on your feet and offer a few precautions you should take to prevent podiatric problems while you are traveling.
+Of course, should you develop issues with your feet or ankles, please contact TC Foot and Ankle Clinic at our office in Golden Valley, MN to schedule an appointment!

 1) Examine Your Feet and Pack Essentials